-Cash used in operating activities for the nine months ended September 30, 2014 related primarily to our \$196.0 million operating expenses for the period, less non-cash expenses for accretion of debt discount totaling \$21.8 million on the Deerfield Notes and the 2019 Notes, stock-based compensation totaling \$8.5 million and depreciation and amortization totaling \$3.0 million.
+Cash used in operating activities for the three months ended March 31, 2015 related primarily to our \$32.1 million operating expenses for the period, less non-cash expenses for accretion of debt discount totaling \$7.7 million on the Deerfield Notes and the 2019 Notes and stock-based compensation totaling \$1.7 million.
 Our operating expenses were largely attributable to the development of cabozantinib.
-In addition, we made cash payments that resulted in an \$11.6 million reduction in accounts payable and other accrued expenses during the period and paid \$5.0 million for restructuring activities; those cash payments were offset by a \$10.1 million increase in accrued clinical trial liabilities.
+In addition, we made cash payments that resulted in a \$10.6 million reduction in accrued clinical trial liabilities, a \$3.4 million reduction in accounts payable and other accrued expenses, and a \$1.8 million increase in prepaid expenses and other assets during the period.
+We also paid \$2.0 million for restructuring activities.

-Cash used in operating activities for the nine months ended September 30, 2013 related primarily to our \$168.2 million in operating expenses for the period, less non-cash expenses for accretion of debt discount totaling \$19.4 million, stock-based compensation totaling \$8.5 million, investment amortization totaling \$5.2 million, and depreciation and amortization totaling \$2.4 million.
-Our operating expenses were largely attributable to the development of cabozantinib.
-In addition, we paid \$6.0 million for restructuring activities during the period.
-All of our license and contract revenues during the nine months ended September 30, 2013 were non-cash, which was reflected in the \$15.3 million reduction in deferred revenue during the period.
+Cash used in operating activities for the three months ended March 31, 2014 related primarily to our \$69.9 million operating expenses for the period, less non-cash expenses for accretion of debt discount totaling \$7.0 million and stock-based compensation totaling \$3.8 million.
+We also made cash payments that resulted in a \$10.3 million reduction in accounts payable and other accrued expenses.
+In addition, we paid \$1.4 million for restructuring activities during the period.